-It’s hard to think of Procyon – the Little Dog Star – without also thinking of its brother star, the Dog Star Sirius.
-You can always find Sirius because it is the sky’s brightest star, and Procyon is always near its brighter brother on the sky’s dome.
+It’s hard to think of Procyon – the Little Dog Star – without also thinking of the other Dog Star, Sirius.
+If you’re looking at the right time of year (or right time of night), you can always find Sirius because it’s the sky’s brightest star.
+Procyon is always near its brighter brother on the sky’s dome.
 Procyon isn’t nearly as bright as Sirius.
-It’s the 8th brightest star in the sky, and the 6th brightest of stars that are easily visible from the most populated regions of the Northern Hemisphere.
+It’s the eighth brightest star in the sky, and the sixth brightest of stars that are easily visible from the most populated regions of the Northern Hemisphere.

 Fainter than blue-white Sirius to its south, white Procyon is marginally brighter than orange-red Betelgeuse to the west.
 The best time to view Procyon is at evening in late winter through spring, when the Winter Triangle (Sirius, Procyon, Betelgeuse) is highest in the sky.
 At magnitude 0.4, Procyon is almost the same brightness as nearby Betelgeuse in Orion, with average magnitude 0.45.
 (Remember, in the magnitude system, larger numbers are fainter.)